muhammedbyrm/UnityJuniorPathway/README.md

 <h3> Prototype 1 <h3>

-This is a sipmle car controller prototype in order to understand basic car movements and physics.
+This is a simple car controller prototype in order to understand basic car movements and physics.

 ![proto1](Game%20Images/Prototype-1/Prototype-1.png)